 - Alcohol use.
 Whenever a person drives after consuming alcohol or drugs, his reaction time and general driving abilities are reduced, with tragic wrecks being the result.
 Unfortunately, the problem is not only with passenger vehicle and truck drivers.
 Motorcyclists also cause these crashes when riding their motorcycle while intoxicated.

 - Speeding.
 Whenever a driver is speeding, it increases the chances that someone will suffer life-altering injuries or die because the force of the impact is greater.
 Speeding on a motorcycle is also dangerous, and riders who own sport and super sport motorcycles are more likely to speed.

 - Invalid drivers’ license.
 It is illegal to drive in Texas without a valid drivers’ license.
 Not having a valid drivers’ license is a common problem in collisions where motorcyclists are killed.

-Were you hurt in a motorcycle crash caused by a negligent driver?
-Start an online chat to schedule a free case evaluation with one of our experienced motorcycle crash attorneys.
+Were you hurt in a motorcycle accident caused by a negligent driver?
+Start an online chat to schedule a free case evaluation with one of our experienced motorcycle accident attorneys.